veyon/veyon/README.md

 If you are interested in Veyon, its programming, artwork, testing or something like that, you're welcome to participate in the development of Veyon!

-Before starting the implementation of a new feature, please always file an issue for your idea and suggestions about your feature and about the intended implementation on GitHub or post to the Veyon developers mailing list (veyon-devel@lists.sourceforge.net) and wait for replies!
+Before starting the implementation of a new feature, please always open an issue at https://github.com/veyon/veyon/issues to start a discussion about your intended implementation.
 There may be different ideas, improvements, hints or maybe an already ongoing work on this feature.

 ## More Information